On a generalization of affinoid varieties: Coherent sheaves over a dagger affinoid space

 with exact rows.
 By the consideration above, the middle and right restriction morphisms are bijective.
-Thus, the same will hold for the left one, which settles the (last) claim.
+Thus, the same will hold for the left one.
 To conclude, we look at the commutative diagram